Oral & Maxillofacial Surgery

 Interview Results/Feedback

 When the processes are complete the scores achieved from the evidence folder and the interview will be combined for an overall score and rank.
-All candidates will provided with feedback following the interviews.
+All candidates will be provided with feedback following the interviews.

 References